bwagner77/docs-test/logic-app/introduction.md

 | Trigger   | A trigger is always the first step in any workflow and specifies the condition for running any further steps in that workflow. |
 | Action    | An action is a step in a workflow after the trigger.
 Every action runs some operation in a workflow. |

-A logic apps infrastructure and code are defined in [ARM Templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+A Logic Apps infrastructure and code are defined in [ARM Templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
 The underlying workflow code/logic is defined in a _workflow definition_.
 The workflow definition uses JSON and follows a structure that's validated